addresscloud/terraform-aws-tile-service/README.md

 The module includes a `v1` in the path to future proof against breaking changes to the API.

-## Advanced Usage
+## Additional Options

 ### Caching

-This module supports caching tile requests using [API Gateway caching](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-caching.html).
+The module supports caching tile requests using [API Gateway caching](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-caching.html).
 Caching is disabled by default because it incurs an hourly cost not included in the AWS Free Tier.
 To enable caching add the following parameters to the module configuration.
 See [examples/caching](examples/caching) for further details.

 * `api_cache_size` - adding this setting will initialise a dedicated cache cluster in API Gateway.
 * `api_cache_ttl` - adding this setting will enable caching for the tile endpoint.
 Requires `api_cache_size` to be set.
 Set the ttl between 0 and 3600.
 Set to 0 to disable caching on the tile endpoint (useful for debugging).
 TileJSON requests are never cached.